×

 • You can no longer perform daily activities

 Although carpal tunnel syndrome does not typically require surgery, in severe cases, it can lead to persistent numbness and irreversible damage to the muscles of the thumb.
 The goal of the procedure is to release pressure on the median nerve.
-This is done by making a small incision in the ligament that covers the nerve in order to give it more room.
-This is typically an outpatient procedure and can be done under general or local anesthesia.
+This is achieved by making a small incision in the ligament that covers the nerve in order to give it more room.
+This is typically an outpatient procedure and can be performed under general or local anesthesia.

 Hand and Wrist Clinics in Wake County